will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 \end{cases}
 $$

-In this representation, $$\mathcal{R}=\{x,y\}$$ is the set of keys read by the transaction upfront, and each $$f_v$$ is a *key transformer* function i.e. a pure function describing the updates that get applied to each key that is being updated by that transaction.
+In this representation, $$\mathcal{R}=\{x,y\}$$ is a set of keys read by the transaction upfront, and each $$f_k$$ is a *key transformer* function i.e. a pure function describing the updates that get applied to each key $$k$$ that is being updated by that transaction.
 Each such function can optionally depend on the values read from the current snapshot state for that transaction.

 <!-- More formally, we simply define a transaction as a set of key transformer functions $$F_\mathcal{W_T}$$, where $$\mathcal{W_T} \subseteq \mathcal{K}$$ is the set of keys that the transaction updates, and each transformer function $$f_k$$ for $$k \in \mathcal{W_T}$$ is a function over some subset of key dependencies $$\mathcal{D_k} \subseteq \mathcal{K}$$. -->

-## Modeling Isolation Anomalies
+### Isolation Anomalies and Lost Update

-Viewing transaction operations as fundamentally built from key transformer functions i.e. functions that read some values and produce some writes, helps clarify some awkward aspects of existing transaction isolation models and their treatment of anomalies.
-Particularly due to the fact that most traditional transaction formalisms don't make these kind of update/transformer operations an explicit first-class member of their model.
+Viewing transaction operations as being composed of these key transformer functions i.e. functions that read some values and produce some writes, helps clarify some awkward aspects of existing transaction isolation models and their treatment of anomalies.
+Particularly due to the fact that most traditional transaction formalisms don't make these kind of update/transformer operations an explicit first-class member of their formal model.

 For example, consider the way that papers treat the *lost update* anomaly.
 In the [Cerone 2015](https://software.imdea.org/~andrea.cerone/works/Framework.pdf) framework, they represent transactions as sequences of read/write operations over a set of keys, e.g.